shouryaj98/chariot-client/README.md

 The client is a do-it-all binary that enables easy access to the Chariot offensive security platform.

-## Building
+## Build

 Run `make` to build all targets in this repository.
 This will build:

 - A command-line interface for programmatic API access
-- A Docker image for running standalone capabilities (code that either discovers assets or identifies risks on them)
+- A Docker image for running standalone capabilities
 - A collection of Breach and Attack Simulation (BAS) TTPs

 ## Features